Behind each endeavor today stands a tech community.

 One of the great dividends of an IT career has been the global community that has contributed to software development and support — much of it at no cost.
 I participate at various levels with communities described below.

 Linux and UNIX (Red Hat, Suse, and AIX)

 I worked in AIX and Linux from 2008 to 2020 on a full time basis.
-Linux specialists are self-motivated and uphold the professional standards that improve our knowledge of Linux.
+Linux specialists are typically self-motivated and many uphold the professional standards that improve our knowledge of Linux.
 Needless to say, I owe a lot to many.

 Ubuntu (Linux Deskstop)